 As discussed above, the answer is really simple.
 You need to have an XML sitemap because you want to tell Google about the important pages of your website and have a preference for them to be listed in Google search index.

 Not having sitemap does not mean that your pages will not be indexed.
-They will be indexed but you do not have yourself an organized approach to what’s important and what’s not important.
+They will be indexed but you do not have any organized approach to find what is important and what is not important.

 Let me discuss an example here.